Meshcloud/spring-kotlin/README.md

 The master branch of this project contains the Kotlin implementation of this application.
 In the java branch, you can find the according Java implementation.

 ## Slides
-This example is used in a presentation, that emphasizes on the advantages of using Kotlin and can be found at [Google Drive](http://tinyurl.com/java-to-kotlin)
+This example is used in a presentation, that emphasizes on the advantages of using Kotlin and can be found at [Slideshare](https://www.slideshare.net/StefanTomm/from-java-to-kotlin-the-first-month-in-practice)